LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 ## Progress

-So far I have covered chapters 1-11 of the book.
+So far I have covered chapters 1-12 of the book.
 This means I can draw an image containing diffuse, metallic and dielectric spheres, and control the position and orientation of the camera used to render the scene.
 The results can be seen above.

-Up next is "defocus blur" aka depth of field.
+I can also now simulate a lens, giving depth of field or "defocus blur" as the book calls it.

 There are three books in [this series](https://raytracing.github.io/).
 I plan to finish at least the first book in the series, admittedly not in just one weekend.